-A good kitchen should be the heart of your home.
-That’s why it’s important to make your kitchen a place you actually want to cook in.
-So to help inspire a your very own kitchen decorating endeavors, we rounded up the 50 most incredible kitchens we could find on Pinterest.
-From boldly tiled backsplashes to chicken coops-turned-center islands, these beautiful kitchens will have you calling a contractor, or at least considering a new backsplash, in no time.
+The kitchen is the heart of your home, so it’s important that it’s a place you actually want to cook (and live) in.
+So to help inspire your very own kitchen decorating endeavors, we rounded up the 25 of the best kitchen design ideas we could find.
+From boldly tiled backsplashes to DIY cabinetry, these beautiful kitchens will have you calling a contractor (or at least considering a new backsplash) in no time.

 A giant island covered in patchwork tiles brings such life to this UK Home.
 Staying in a neutral color family, like the gray here, prevents the look from being over the top.

 Okay, so subway tile isn’t exactly “bold” or daring, but shaking up the pattern of how you use it is.
 Break out of the traditional brick layout for a herringbone as seen in this London flat.
 Still totally classic, but with a twist.